cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 But it's not just that.
 The idea is bigger and goes further than just primitive search.
 The offer is a playground and a foundation for software 2.0 [5], a new paradigm shift in programming and computing.

 Cybers mission is to build common public knowledge.
-She will achieve this by (a) replacing hyperlinks with cyberlinks, (b) developing a universal open search mechanism, and (с) building more resilient internet infrastructure.
+We will achieve this by (a) replacing hyperlinks with cyberlinks, (b) developing a universal open search mechanism, and (с) building more resilient internet infrastructure.

 Cyber solves the problem of opening up the centralised semantics core of the Internet.
-It does so by growing an open and accessible semantics core learned by the users.
-This allows to design a trustless, provable and censor-free method of communication between users who create content and those searching for it.
+It does so by growing and opening up access to the semantics core taught to it by the users.
+This allows designing a trustless, provable and censor-free method of communication between users who create content and those searching for it.

 ## Value proposition